We tried the best catnip toys – here are 6 that are worth your money

 Megan Milstead

-Megan is Staff Writer on PetsRadar and has two cats, Chilli and Nala.
-As a life-long pet owner, she's tried her fair share of toys over the years and is committed to finding the best products for you.
+Megan has been Staff Writer on PetsRadar since 2023 and has four cats, Chilli, Nala, Tofu and Polpetta.
+As a life-long pet owner, she's tried her fair share of catnip toys over the years and is committed to finding the best products on the market.
 She graduated from the University of Westminster with a degree in Journalism.

 Expert advice from